What Are Bedbugs?

 - Keep your home uncluttered so bedbugs won't have places to hide.

-- Change your sheets once a week and vacuum floors regularly.
+- Change bedsheets once a week and vacuum floors regularly.

-- If you find bedbugs, wash all bedding and clothing in hot water and dry on a hot setting.
+- If you find bedbugs, wash all bedding, clothing, and stuffed animals in hot water and dry on a hot setting.

 - Use a mattress cover that's labeled "anti-allergy" or "anti-dust mites" to help prevent bugs from getting into your bedding, and to more easily see them if they are there.